-Ready to visit the Island of Enchantment?
+Ready to visit the heart and soul of the Caribbean?
 We’ve got you covered with everything you need to know to book your visit.
-Whether you’re arriving by air or by sea, the only thing easier than getting here is being here.

 Domestic vs. International

 Puerto Rico is a United States territory.
-If you’re visiting from any part of the USA, you don’t have to exchange your currency, upgrade your cell phone plan or go through customs or immigration.
+If you’re visiting from any part of the USA, you don’t have to exchange your currency, upgrade your cell phone plan, or go through customs or immigration.
 An unforgettable Caribbean getaway is within easy reach – no passport required.

-Travelers coming from outside of the country must follow the same guidelines as in any other US airport.
-Once the customs officer stamps your passport, get ready for a trip filled with vibrant culture, inspiring scenery and warm tropical breezes.
+Travelers coming from outside of the country must follow the same guidelines as in any other U.S. airport.
+Once the customs officer stamps your passport, get ready for a trip filled with vibrant culture, inspiring scenery, and warm tropical breezes.

 Airports

-You can travel to San Juan from Miami in less than two and a half hours, from Boston in four hours and from Chicago in under five.
+You can travel to San Juan from Miami in less than two and a half hours, from Boston in four hours, and from Chicago in under five.
 If you’re flying from the west coast of the United States, you’ll probably have a layover on your way here.

 A cruise ship sails by off the coast of San Juan.